hdmchl/NaiveBayesClassifier/README.md

 [![Build Status](https://img.shields.io/travis/hadimichael/NaiveBayesClassifier/master.svg?style=flat)](https://travis-ci.org/hadimichael/NaiveBayesClassifier) [![Join the chat at https://gitter.im/hadimichael/NaiveBayesClassifier](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hadimichael/NaiveBayesClassifier?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 NaiveBayesClassifier is an implementation of a [Multinomial Naive-Bayes Classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier#Multinomial_naive_Bayes) that uses [Laplace Smoothing](http://en.wikipedia.org/wiki/Additive_smoothing).
-It takes in a piece of text and tells you which category it most likely belongs to.
+It can take in a piece of text and tell you which category it most likely belongs to.

+# v0.3.0 IS COMING SOON
+I'm working on the [next version of NaiveBayesClassifer](https://github.com/hadimichael/NaiveBayesClassifier/tree/v0.3.0).
+Here are some of the new features that you can expect:
+- ✓ Reduced memory (heap) footprint by using Streams.
+- ✓ Refactor to ES2015 and use "more appropriate" data-structures.
+- Optional persistence, probably using REDIS.
+- Asynchronous learning and classifying, using Promises.
+- Categorisation speed improvements, using parallelisation via WebWorkers.
+- Official node/iojs, Chrome OS and Firefox OS support.
+Other browsers or short-lived apps should use a web-service.

 ## What is this good for?